bacalhau-project/bacalhau/docs/examples/miscellaneous/Coreset/index.md

 bacalhau get $JOB_ID --output-dir results
 ```

-After the download has finished you should
-see the following contents in results directory
+After the download has finishe, you should see the following contents in results directory

 ```bash